Last Updated 23.02.2023

 Cheating: Gay Relationships And Infidelity

 Is cheating just a reality for gay men?
 If you look at statistics alone, then you can conclude the answer is yes.
 Statistically, more than 50% of gay men in committed relationships cheat.
 However, that doesn't mean that the often dismissive and stereotypical assumptions that gay people aren't capable of committed relationships are accurate.
-Instead, understanding comes from taking a deeper look at the relationships that gay and bisexual men have.
+Instead, understanding comes from taking a deeper look at the relationships that gay and bisexual men have and the factors that have traditionally impacted gay relationships in general.

 Post main image

 Many people would say that any sexual contact with others outside of monogamous relationships is cheating.
-Others would expand that to include less direct behaviors up to and including:
+This is true for gay couples and all hetero couples unless those relationships are what we call "open" by mutual consent.
+Others would expand that to include less direct behaviors that define an unfaithful partner, up to and including:

 • Sending nudes

 Here's the thing.
-None of these definitions are wrong, but none of them are inherently right either.
+None of these definitions is wrong, but none of them is inherently right either.
 Why?
 Because each of these definitions assumes that all same-sex couples operate in the same way.
 Specifically, they assume that gay men should hold up heteronormative definitions as being the superior view of things to any other.

 So Having Sex With Other Guys Isn't Cheating?